Chapter Thirty Three

 “The agencies charge all the model’s expenses to the model, the tab runs until the work comes in.
 Whoever hires them cuts a check to the agency, they suck out the expenses and the fee.
 If there’s money left over, it goes to the model.
 Most of them don’t make a living.
 Mom and dad pick up the slack, or they have flexible jobs.”

 Nikko, “So Taylor gets paid by the agency.”

 “Taylor is doing it differently.
 She does it free, no charge to the model or the agency.
-Lacy lets her use the school, there are always girls who want to learn photography, they practice while the models practice.
+Lacy lets her use the school, there are always girls who want to learn photography and video, they practice while the models practice.
 Taylor’s girls get a free portfolio, and don’t run up agency bills.”